Create mouthwateringly tender smoked BBQ brisket every time with this recipe for sous-vide-que brisket.

 About the salt: Remember, kosher salt is half the concentration of table salt so if you use table salt, use half as much.
 Click here to read more about salt and how it works.

-2) Prepare a sous vide immersion circulator, such as Joule by ChefSteps or Anova Culinary Sous Vide Precision Cooker, according to the manufacturer's instructions and set the water temperature for 155°F.
+2) Prepare a sous vide immersion circulator, such as Joule by ChefSteps or Anova Culinary Sous Vide Precision Cooker, according to the manufacturer's instructions and set the water temperature for 150°F.

-7) Cook.
-Once the smoker or grill is ready, remove the brisket from the freezer bag and place it on the smoker.
+6) Cook.
+Once the smoker or grill is ready, remove the brisket from the freezer bag and season liberally with either coarse ground black pepper for a traditional Texas-style brisket or Big Bad Beef Rub.
+Place it on the smoker.
 The liquid in the bag can be refrigerated for future use.
 If you’re using a grill, place it on the cooler side of the grill as far away from the heat source as possible.
 Set the lid on the grill with the top vent fully open and positioned directly above the brisket in order to force the smoke over and around the meat.
 Allow the brisket to smoke until it reaches an internal temperature of 125°F, about 1 hour.
 Note that the interior of the brisket will already be perfectly cooked from the sous vide step.
 The goal is to simply reheat and smoke the brisket without overcooking it.

 "Southern barbecue is the closest thing we have in the US to Europe’s wines or cheeses; drive a hundred miles and the barbecue changes."John Shelton Reed